webosose/website/content/en/docs/guides/development/localization/applying-localization.md

 ---
 title: Applying Localization
-date: 2020-08-27
+date: 2023-08-17
 weight: 30
 toc: true
 ---

 When internationalization is done, your apps and services are ready for localization.
 You can extract localizable text from your code by using a localization tool and send those files to your translation team for translation into multiple languages and locales.
-By importing the translated files you'll get string resources for your apps and services.
+By importing the translated files, you'll get string resources for your apps and services.
 You can still write out string resources manually, without using the localization tool.

 If you create string resources manually, they should follow the formats described in the [Resource Formats](#resource-formats) section.
 In other words, compose string resource files for multiple languages according to the format for the programming language of your apps and services.
 Refer to the [Resource Formats](#resource-formats) section for details.